jonaskay/flashover-middleman/source/content/weekly/2019-10-12-company-values-that-don-t-suck.html.markdown

 I fully admit my cynicism towards company values.
 The idea of a company refusing to write down their values in order to spare us from the never-ending flow of corporate bullshit gets me excited.
 Unapologizing honesty and provocation can be thrilling.

 But then there is the marketing agency Ogilvy & Mather and their eight organizational virtues.
 These are values that make me listen, not yawn.
 Ogilvy & Mather describe creative work in a way that communicates insight: it's clear that they know how the world tries to suppress creativity and what it's actually like to try to grow as a creative community.
 [Here's an article about the virtues](https://fs.blog/2019/09/the-eternal-pursuit-of-unhappiness/).
-Go ahead and read it – it's short and concise.
+Go ahead and read it—it's short and concise.

 These are the three things that Ogilvy & Mather' get right with their company values.
 Quotes are from the company's book "The Eternal Pursuit of Unhappiness."